RedoxCd/SQLServer2022/README.md

 ## Script
 ### 1:
-create_data_base.txt is the script to create the database and the table, it has to be executed before any other script or operations.
+In the folder "Script", create_data_base.txt is the script to create the database and the table, it has to be executed before any other script or operations.

 __*Disclaimer:*__ Since we are creating around 50 million records at once, the IDENTITY column of the t_billets table might be too small—even though it can hold up to 2.14 billion records.
 So don't forget to drop the table if you re-execute the script.